ceresBakalite/similarity/shell/README.md

   In other words, four separate addresses, language, culture and syntax specific.

   In many ways establishing the application as a shell is still a better use of the software IMHO and I fully intend to create a C++ shell variant of the Similarity application, should there be enough interest.
-A C++ variant would not just be small and fast, it would also need to take one, two, or many comparison sets and it would throw away the overhead associated with a GUI.
+A C++ variant would not just be smaller and fast, it would also need to take one, two, or many comparison sets and it would throw away the overhead associated with a GUI.

   Although largely language independent already, language interoperability would be a fine thing.
 As would culture, syntax, and natural language parsing.